 Ko Kut Trat Thailand

 Koh Kood, also known as Ko Kut, is the last of Thailand’s unspoilt island.
 Around 325km from Bangkok, near the Cambodian border this island is a home to rainforest, coconut and rubber plantations and sleepy fishing villages.
 It is a sensational destination that has some of the most beautiful beaches in Thailand with a little Maldivian vibe!
-The waters are perfect for swimming throughout the day and the beaches look like they are custom made for clicking the most gorgeous Instagram pictures.Best Time To Visit: November to FebruaryHow To Reach: Fly to Bangkok and take a bus to Laem Sok.
+The waters are perfect for swimming throughout the day and the beaches look like they are custom made for clicking the most gorgeous Instagram pictures.Best Time To Visit: November to FebruaryHow To Reach: Fly to Bangkok for as low as Rs.
+12,000 and take a bus to Laem Sok.
 It’s a full day journey and one must leave Bangkok by 6am to reach in time to catch a boat to the island.
 From Laem Sok you can take a ferry or a speed boat to reach the island.Things To Do: Kayaking and snorkelling are the main activities you can do, if you absolutely need to do something.
 Otherwise, this island is a chill zone and the best thing you can do is nothing.